Independent sets of non-geometric lattices and the maximal adjoint

 The case of representable matroids (over an arbitrary field) was developed simultaneously in two separate works \cite{[7]} and \cite{[8]}, showing (in part) that every representable matroid has a representable adjoint corresponding to its representation.
 In \cite{[6]} the combinatorial derived matroid was introduced in an attempt to produce a generalization of an adjoint to arbitrary matroids.
 The first characterization of an adjoint of arbitrary matroids using hyperplanes was given in \cite{[12]}, which was used in the classification of adjoint sequences.

-In \cite{[10]} Andreas Blass and Bruce E. Sagan introduced the concept of $NBB$ sets as a way to calculate the möbius function of a finite and bounded lattice by ordering the atoms of the lattice.
-These sets can be thought of as a generalization of $NBC$ sets for ordinary matroids.
-In \cite{[9]} the family of $NBB$ sets on all linear orders on the atoms of the lattice was used to form a family of independent sets and show that if it were a family of sets of a matroid, then the lattice could be order-embedded into the corresponding geometric lattice.
-We extend these results here and apply them to the construction of the adjoint matroid.
+The foundation of our new approach to adjoints was initially developed in \cite{[9]}, where a family of independent sets of finite, atomic, and graded lattices was introduced and leveraged to prove an embedding theorem for lattices in which the family of independent sets constitutes a matroid.
+In this paper, we extend these results to cases where the family of independent sets does not constitute a matroid, allowing for further applications to the problem of adjoints.